mobilelabclass/content/week-5.md

 **Multiplayer game controller**

 Next week we'll reveal a multiplayer game that you'll all play together as a class.
-We have already written the game server - you will each create your own game controller to send it commands over websockets.
+We have already written the game server - you will each create your own game controller to send the server commands over websockets.

 * Create your own multiplayer game controller using the [Web Socket Kit](https://github.com/mobilelabclass/mobile-lab-websocket-kit).
 * Your controller will be used to move an avatar around a level using a simple communications protocol - the structure of a valid message is as follows: